Syksy/curatedPCaData/README.md

     # install.packages("devtools")
     devtools::install_github("Syksy/curatedPCaData")

-Above may fail depending on the connection stability, as the package is relatively large.
-In this case it’s best to install via the tarball.
 To build the package tarball from a cloned git repo, run the following in terminal / command prompt while in the root of the project:

     R CMD build curatedPCaData